Education • 4 min read

-This year has been a tumultuous one.
-The recession of 2020, known as the lockdown recession, has impacted 7/10 millennials negatively.
+Following the lockdown recession, 7/10 millennials have been impacted negatively.
 Therefore, it is more important than ever to start thinking about your own money management.
 But where to start?
 Don’t worry, we’re going to share a few fundamental tips with you.

 Defining a personal money goal to work towards is more important than ever in order to be comfortable with your financial future.
 When you really take the time to track your finances, you’ll find buying your morning cups of coffee and “treating yourself” to one too many pizzas starts to add up.